adavarski/ArgoCD-GitOps-playground/README.md

 ### Create DockerHub TOKEN & Setup GitHub Actions repository secrets

 Add DOCKERHUB_USER and DOCKERHUB_TOKEN secrets to application repository.
 You need to create a token in DockerHub first to use for the DOCKERHUB_TOKEN.
-Also create a GitHub token called ARGOCD and tick repo scope.
+Also create a GitHub token called ARGOCD and tick repo scope (dedicated for ArgoCD).

 ### Install docker, kubectl, helm, etc.